-Khan Mohammad Mridha Mosque is located at Old Dhaka, some 500m west of Lalbagh Fort.
+Khan Mohammad Mridha Mosque is located in Old Dhaka, some 500m west of Lalbagh Fort.
 According to two Persian inscriptions, one over the central archway and the other over the central Mihrab, the mosque was built during the rule of Deputy Governor of Dhaka, Farrukh Siyar, by a Khan Mohammad Mirza, who could have been the architect.
 The construction was orders by a Qazi Ibadullah during 1704–05 AD.

 Khan Mohammad Mridha Mosque is stylistically similar to Lalbagh Fort.
 It is built on a raised platform which is 5.8m from the ground level.
-Underneath the platform are vaulted rooms on all sides except the eastern side, which were used for living purposes.
-In the eastern side, there is a stairway of 25 steps which ends with a gateway aligning the central doorway of the mosque proper.
+Underneath the platform is vaulted rooms on all sides except the eastern side, which were used for living purposes.
+On the eastern side, there is a stairway of 25 steps which ends with a gateway aligning the central doorway of the mosque proper.
 It is through this gateway that one can reach the top of the platform.

 The prayer hall of Khan Mohammad Mridha Mosque is a rectangular structure measuring 48′ x 24′ and is capped by three domes, the central being the larger one.
 The smaller sizes of the side domes are achieved by using intermediary pendentives.
-The corner minarets are short and slender, rising just above the parapet and are capped by ribbed copulas.
+The corner minarets are short and slender, rising just above the parapet, and are capped by ribbed copulas.
 The annex to the north of the mosque serves as a madrasa or religious school and has a hujra or arcaded hall that is used for travelers and visitors.

 The facade of the mosque is decorated with paneling and ornamental merlons along the parapet.
 The entrances to the prayer hall are framed by multi-cusped arches and engaged columns on either side.
 The interior is divided into three bays by two lateral arches.
-Each bay contains a mihrab that is marked by multi-cusped arch within a rectangular panel.
+Each bay contains a mihrab that is marked by a multi-cusped arch within a rectangular panel.

 To get a good view of this walled mosque, you have to enter the main gate off the main road.
 People of any religion and women are welcome inside.
 Ladies should get properly covered.
 Other than the prayer time, you may find the mosque gate locked, but if you ask the caretaker, he’ll open it for you.